Man-Bat

-Man-Bat (Dr. Robert Kirkland "Kirk" Langstrom) is a fictional character appearing in American comic books published by DC Comics.
-Introduced in Detective Comics #400 (June 1970) as an enemy of the superhero Batman, the character belongs to the collective of adversaries that make up his rogues gallery.
-Originally portrayed as a supervillain, later incarnations show the Man-Bat as a sympathetic villain or antihero.
+The Man-Bat (Dr. Robert Kirkland "Kirk" Langstrom) is a fictional character appearing in American comic books published by DC Comics.
+Introduced in Detective Comics #400 (June 1970) as an enemy of the superhero Batman, the character belongs to the collective of adversaries that make up Batman's rogues gallery.
+Originally depicted as a supervillain, later stories would portray the Man-Bat as a sympathetic villain or antihero.

-In the original version of the story, Kirk Langstrom was a zoologist who tried to give humans a bat's acute sonar sense.
-He managed to develop an extract that could supposedly do this.
-Upon testing it on himself, he transformed into an anthropomorphic feral half-bat hybrid, lacking sapience and acting purely on instinct.
-Batman managed to reverse the effects, but Langstrom would return as the Man-Bat time and time again, albeit not necessarily as a villain, as Langstrom would sometimes retain enough sanity to use his powers for good.
-Several other characters have since appeared as similar Man-Bat creatures, including Langstrom's wife Francine, his father Abraham Langstrom, and some League of Assassins operatives that make up the Man-Bat Commandos.
+In the original story, Kirk Langstrom was a zoologist who experimented with bat DNA, creating an extract that could supposedly give humans the acute sonar sense of a bat.
+After testing it on himself, he mutated into an anthropomorphic, feral half-bat hybrid, lacking sapience and acting purely on instinct.
+Batman managed to reverse the transformation, but Langstrom would return as the Man-Bat time and time again, albeit not necessarily as a villain, as Langstrom would sometimes retain enough sanity to use his powers for good.
+Several other characters have since appeared as similar Man-Bat creatures, including Langstrom's wife Francine, his father Abraham Langstrom, Francine's father Robert March, and some League of Assassins operatives that make up the Man-Bat Commandos.

 Since his debut at the end of the Silver Age of Comic Books, the Man-Bat has been featured in various media adaptations, including television series and video games.
 In 2017, the Man-Bat was ranked as IGNs 16th-best Batman villain.